harankumar/jmm/README.md

 JMM (Javascript Minus Minus) compiles a subset of javascript to WASM.
 It's super experimental, so don't use it in production.

+## Dependencies
+JMM requires node, emscripten, and rust to be installed on your system.

 ## Rough Roadmap
 0.0 "Hello World" compile a simple hello world, basic variables 0.1 "FizzBuzz" add in basic control structures, numbers, and booleans